About Me

 I also have a M.A. in Philosophy from Georgia State University, where I wrote a thesis co-directed by Andrew Cohen on whether natural rights can be alienated or forfeited (they can’t), and a B.A. in Philosophy & Sociology from the University of Oklahoma.

-Further details on my dissertation (and each chapter), along with other work, can be found on the Research page.
+Further details on my dissertation, along with other work, can be found on the Research page.

 CV.